Call to order: 01352 757777

 Without nutrients supplied at the right levels and in the right ratios with each other, your horse will not be able to function efficiently on a whole system level.

-Five reasons horse protein is vital
+Five reasons protein is vital for horses

-1. Protein is quite literally life!
 It is fundamental to every process in the body.
-Protein provides the structure that makes connective tissue of bones, ligaments, tendons and muscle.
-Protein also makes a lot of other things in the body; defence mechanisms for strong immune systems, sensors, healthy hair, healthy skin and strong sturdy well functioning hooves.
+Protein provides the structure that makes connective tissue of bones, ligaments, tendons and muscles.
+Protein also makes a lot of other things in the body; defence mechanisms for strong immune systems, sensors, healthy hair, healthy skin and strong sturdy well well-functioning hooves.

-2. Without a certain level of protein your horse cannot maintain and support health.
 A deficiency each day or each week means that a cumulative shortage of protein will result in structural weakness where the body struggles to maintain health due to a lack of building blocks to create strong sturdy structures.
 Obviously as time marches on more and more structural integrity is lost and failures in body structures are seen.
 If you see weakness in hooves, tendons, skin, immune system, digestive system, bones, ligaments and tendons then you may well be looking at protein deficiency.
+Excess protein is excreted in urine, making it unlikely to cause problems like filled legs.

-3. Protein, in forage levels here in the UK and Europe, is usually too low to provide what is needed for adult horses on a daily basis (figures from NRC 2007).
-From our experience most horses have access to poor quality, over grazed pasture and hay or haylage that might look good but when tested, scientifically, reveals poor protein levels and quality commonly at 5 – 6% per kg of forage fed.
+From our experience, most horses have access to poor quality, over-grazed pasture and hay or haylage that might look good but when tested, scientifically, reveals poor protein levels and quality commonly at 5 – 6% per kg of forage fed.
+This low-quality protein fails to meet the nutritional needs of horses.

-4. Your horse’s health starts with forage.
-Since grass, hay or haylage is the greatest proportion of your horse’s diet this is the most sensible and cost effective place to start.
-An average 500 kg horse will consume around 10kg of hay per day if allowed ad-lib access, on green and growing pasture this will convert to around 50 kg of grass, assuming a dry matter content of 20%.
-So a year of hay consumption will equate to a staggering 3.6 tonnes a year, grass consumption will equate to 18.25 tonnes!
-Ignoring the forage component of a horse’s diet and concentrating solely on the bucket feed each day is not sensible or cheap!
-Since the forage proportion of the diet is going to be the primary source of protein it is critically important to know whether your hay or pasture is a reserve of poor or high quality protein.
-If you can this should be the best and greatest source of protein, ideally it should supply all the protein needs for an adult horse in maintenance to light work.
+So, a year of hay consumption will equate to a staggering 3.6 tonnes a year, and grass consumption will equate to 18.25 tonnes.
+Ignoring the forage component of a horse’s diet and concentrating solely on the bucket feed each day is not sensible or cheap.
+Since the forage proportion of the diet is going to be the primary source of protein, it is critically important to know whether your hay or pasture is a reserve of poor or high-quality protein.

-If you have any questions about the protein levels in your horse’s diet just contact Forageplus with your questions.
+If you have any questions about the protein levels in your horse’s diet, just contact Forageplus with your questions.
 We are always happy to share our knowledge and experience.

 As horse owners, riders and trainers we know that the most important thing is to build health and resilience in the whole horse so that we can share a lifetime of fun with our equine partners.